Pertemps Final Handicap Predictions, Betting Tips & Odds (Cheltenham 2022 - DAY 3)

 - Written by David Bet

 The Pertemps Final Hurdle is open to runners who are 5yo+ and it is run over three miles.
 This class 1 listed race can be qualified for throughout the season at various trials.
-Paul Nolan's Mrs Milner was a sparkling five-length winner of last year's Pertemps Final at odds of 12/1.
-This article contains our Pertemps Final Handicap race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2022 Cheltenham Festival.
+Paul Nicholls' Monmiral was a sparkling winner of last year's Pertemps Final at odds of 25/1.
+This article contains our Pertemps Final Handicap race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2025 Cheltenham Festival.

 Top Betting Sites To Bet Our Pertemps Final Handicap predictions